efog/rainmaking.cloud.aws.serverlesscontainers/README.md

 Run containers at scale with the least operational overhead by leveraging Amazon Elastic Container Service and Amazon Fargate.

-This solution can be used for several use cases:

-- web serving,
+Of course Fargate is not suitable for all scenarios.
+AWS recommendations are as follow:

+- Large workloads that need to be optimized for low overhead
+- Small workloads that have occasional burst
-- batch compute,
+- Tiny workloads
-- microservices.
+- Batch workloads

+Of course, Fargate is really well documented here: [AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html).

 ## Pros and Cons